Aptimex/portl/README.md

         up [FILE]
                 Create the portl namespace; must either run 'config' first or specify a config file

+        upin NAMESPACE [FILE]
+                Create the portl namespace with its Wireguard interface born in NAMESPACE, so encrypted UDP traffic uses that namespace
+                Must either run 'config' first or specify a config file

         down
                 Delete the configured portl namespace